Loading…

 These Legionbound tips cover what the game won't tell you in the first hour.
 Row positioning matters.
 Ascensions are automatic but you have to set them up deliberately.
 The skill tree persists between runs and most players spend their first few points on the wrong nodes.

-These tips come from working through the first dozen runs of both Battle Mode and Adventure Mode — the free-to-play autobattler RPG from Spicy Garlic Games that launched April 27 with 320 Very Positive reviews in its first ten days.
+These tips come from working through the first dozen runs of both Battle Mode and Adventure Mode — the autobattler RPG from Spicy Garlic Games that launched April 27 at roughly $5 USD, with Very Positive reviews in its first ten days.

 Legionbound runs on a core loop that looks simple but has real depth: recruit heroes between waves, position them in rows, let combat play out automatically while you cast spells and buy items.
 The complexity comes from the class system — 30 classes, each with a synergy subclass you unlock by stacking heroes of that type, plus Ascensions that merge pairs into stronger units.